-When the popular Arch-based distro Antergos ended their run in May 2019, it left a friendly and extremely helpful community behind.
-Within a matter of days after the announcement, Bryan Poerwoatmodjo opted for the idea to continue the community feeling on a new forum that would invite any Arch or Arch-based Linux user in the group.
+When the popular Arch-based distro Antergos ended its run in May 2019, it left a friendly and extremely helpful community behind.
+Within a matter of days after the announcement, Bryan Poerwoatmodjo opted for the idea to continue the community feeling on a new forum that would invite any Arch or Arch-based Linux user into the group.
 The idea received a lot of enthusiastic response, more than enough for him to get the project going.

-Quickly, Johannes Kamprad, Fernando Omiechuk Frozi and Manuel joined him to set up the project and when that happened, the plan changed from preserving the former community on a new forum into creating a new distro with that vibrant community at its core.
+Quickly, Johannes Kamprad, Fernando Omiechuk Frozi and Manuel joined him to set up the project and when that happened, the plan changed from preserving the former community on a new forum to creating a new distro with that vibrant community at its core.

 With the plan to turn Endeavour into EndeavourOS, we deliberately travelled another road than Antergos did.
 It never was and it will never be our intention to be an Antergos clone.
 In fact, our departure point was the Antergos community and not Antergos the distro and that’s why we chose to let go of the look and feel of our predecessor and find our own voice in creating our own identity with the community at our side.